gibbardsteve/streamlit-in-aws/README.md

 ```

 ### Run in docker using Colima

-This assumes you have colima installed on Mac - see the following guide to get use Colima: https://smallsharpsoftwaretools.com/tutorials/use-colima-to-run-docker-containers-on-macos/
+This assumes you have colima installed on Mac - see the following guide to get use Colima: [Use Colima to Run Docker Containers](https://smallsharpsoftwaretools.com/tutorials/use-colima-to-run-docker-containers-on-macos/)

 #### Start Colima